 One thing I’ve learned as a parent is that “idle hands are the devil’s workshop.”
 Keep children busy and you keep them out of trouble.

-The same is true with money.
+That’s one of the things I love about YNAB (You Need A Budget).
 This budgeting software encourages you to give every dollar a job.
 But once you give a dollar a job – whether it’s going to be saving or paying down debt or whatever – put it to work immediately.

 1. Make full use of direct deposit

 The most obvious option is to take advantage of a 401(k).
 It’s terrific because your employer simply takes the amount of money you choose out of your check and puts it right into your 401(k).

-2. Automate your bill paying and savings
+2. Automate your bill paying and investing

 Most of our bills — from the mortgage to utilities to cell phone bills — are paid automatically.
 It avoids the hassle of having to make the payments and the possibility of paying a bill late.